 BIS has acted recklessly.
-The department was repeatedly warned that it was designating providers for public support without knowing enough about them, without a robust quality assurance regime being in place and without knowing even the most basic information about how many students they recruited or how many completed their courses.
+The department was repeatedly warned that it was designating providers for public support without knowing enough about them, without a robust quality assurance regime being in place and without knowing even the most basic information about how many students they recruited or how many completed their

+There are serious questions about the quality of the providers that BIS has pumpprimed at public expense. courses.
 Neither did BIS or any other regulator have the statutory power to control the numbers of students these providers recruited.
 BIS was, in effect, writing blank cheques to anyone who could show a set of company accounts and a website, cheques which these companies have gleefully cashed at the public's expense.